senchalabs/philogl/docs/event.md

 ### Options:

+* pick - (*boolean*, optional) Whether to use picking.
+If true, the second parameter for the callback functions will be an [O3D](o3d.html) target for the event (or a falsy value otherwise).
+Default's false.
 * cachePosition - (*boolean*, optional) Whether to cache the current position of the canvas or calculate it each time in the event loop.
 Default's `true`.
 * cacheSize - (*boolean*, optional) Whether to cache the size of the canvas or calculate it each time in the event loop.
 Default's `true`.
 * relative - (*boolean*, optional) Whether to calculate the mouse position as relative to the canvas position or absolute.
 Default's `true`.
 * centerOrigin - (*boolean*, optional) Whether to set the center (0, 0) coordinate to the center of the canvas or to the top-left corner.
 Default's `true`.
 * disableContextMenu - (*boolean*, optional) Disable the context menu (generally shown when the canvas is right clicked).
 Default's `true`.
 * bind - (*mixed*, optional) bind the *thisArg* in the callbacks to the specified object.

+### Callbacks:

+You can also provide callback functions for the events you need to handle.
+The first parameter of the callback is the event object described [here](event.html#Event).
+If `pick` is set to `true` in the options, then the second parameter of the callback may be an [O3D](o3d.html) that is the target of the mouse event.
+If no target exists for the mouse event then a falsy value will be provided.
+The following callbacks are:

 * onClick - (*function*, optional) Handles the onClick event.
 * onRightClick - (*function*, optional) Handles the onRightClick event.
 * onDragStart - (*function*, optional) Handles the onDragStart event.